chenchen-usyd/chenchen-usyd.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
-I’m a second‑year PhD student in the [School of Computer Science](https://www.sydney.edu.au/engineering/schools/school-of-computer-science.html) at the [University of Sydney](https://www.sydney.edu.au/), and I’m fortunate to be advised by Associate Professor [Chang Xu](http://changxu.xyz/).
+I’m a final‑year PhD student in the [School of Computer Science](https://www.sydney.edu.au/engineering/schools/school-of-computer-science.html) at the [University of Sydney](https://www.sydney.edu.au/), and I’m fortunate to be advised by Associate Professor [Chang Xu](http://changxu.xyz/).

-My research focuses on the intersection of machine perception (generative AI) and privacy-preserving generation.
-Specifically, I develop robust privacy safeguards for state-of-the-art generative models to enhance the novelty and diversity of outputs while also preventing the unauthorized replication or disclosure of sensitive and proprietary training data.
-This work aims to protect both end-users and model developers from legal and ethical complications.
-Central to this effort is a dual objective: ensuring strong protections against legal and ethical violations, such as those involving copyrighted material or sensitive medical records, while maintaining the highest possible fidelity and performance in generative capabilities.
+My research focuses on enhancing the reliability of generative AI, with an emphasis on image and video diffusion models.
+I have worked on a range of projects advancing privacy, robustness, and trustworthiness in generative models (see publications for details).
+Beyond these projects, my interests span a wide range of topics in computer vision and machine learning.
+I am committed to exploring new research directions, adapting to emerging challenges, and rapidly expanding my expertise to make impactful contributions.

-Contact: cche0711[at]uni.sydney.edu.au
+Contact: cchenleicester[at]gmail.com